6 Vagus Nerve Exercises to Boost Your Well-being – Free Online Yoga Video

 Initially, you might feel sleepy when exploring relaxation.
 For example, meditation and yoga nidra practices can be deeply relaxing; however, some people fall asleep during practice.
 Ultimately, the goal is to discover a relaxed yet awake state.
 However, you might experiment with allowing yourself to sleep, which could be medicinal for your nervous system.
 In contrast, if you begin to notice that you feel dizzy or nauseated when practicing any vagus nerve interventions, then back off and proceed slowly and gently with just a few minutes a day.

-How to Stimulate the Vagus Nerve through Breath, Relaxation
+Best Exercises to Stimulate the Vagus Nerve: Yoga, Breath, and Relaxation

 Natural vagus stimulation explores gentle yoga breath and movement interventions that aim to stimulate and balance the vagus nerve.
 Slowing down the exhalation is considered the most direct way to balance the vagus nerve.
 This is especially effective when there is an emphasis on emptying the lungs through the engagement of the diaphragm and abdominal muscles.
 This also provides a gentle massage to the digestive organs.
 Emphasizing a slow, lengthened exhalation stimulates nerve fibers in the lungs to initiate a relaxation response.